shareefrahat/nutrition-specialist/README.md

 # NutriFix

-  <p>NutriFix  is a web application for Nutrition Specialist who provide individual nutrition service to people.</p>
+  <p>NutriFix  is a web application for a Nutrition Specialist who provide individual nutrition services to people.</p>

 ## Important Links